How to Stop Romanticizing Alcohol

 1. YOU DO NOT NEED ALCOHOL TO HAVE FUN

-Often, when we make the decision to quit drinking, our first response is “Oh my gosh, my life is over!
+Often, when we decide to quit drinking, our first response is “My life is over!
 How will I ever have fun again?
 How will I make friends?
-I suppose I’m going to be single forever.
-Can you point me to the nearest cat shelter please?”
+I suppose I’m going to be single forever.”

 Food for thought: If something requires poison to be deemed “fun,” in reality, that event/situation/person is objectively not that fun.